crisidev/dotfiles/README.md

 **This config is not actively maintained anymore as I am primarly using Hyperland on Wayland now**

-See the `wayland` branch of this repo.
+See the `main` branch of this repo.

 # Old README